OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 ## Set recurrence as the organizer

-Along with the recurrence pattern, you also need to determine the start and end dates/times of your appointment series.
+Along with the recurrence pattern, you also need to determine the start and end dates and times of your appointment series.
 The [`SeriesTime`][SeriesTime link] object is used to manage that information.

 The appointment organizer can specify the recurrence pattern for an appointment series in compose mode only.
 In the following example, the appointment series is set to occur from 10:30 AM to 11:00 AM PST every Tuesday and Thursday during the period November 2, 2019 to December 2, 2019.